 30 years after the nuclear disaster in Chernobyl, the situation for people in rural areas is still very difficult.
-Medical long-term consequences of radioactive contamination particularly hitpeople who are socially isolated due to relocation measures and who are without work and hope.
-The German Red Cross helps with mobile laboratories and saves lives through medical check-ups and pharmaceuticals.
+Medical long-term consequences of radioactive contamination particularly hit people who are socially isolated due to relocation measures and who are without work and hope.
+The German Red Cross was able to help with mobile laboratories and to save save lives through medical check-ups and pharmaceuticals.

 After the nuclear reactor disaster of Chernobyl in 1986, hundreds of thousands of people in theUkraine were relocated.
 Until then, they had been exposed to the radiation.
 Many of the evacuated people were socially isolated, did not find any work, still living in poverty.
 The physical damages are even worse: The death rate has grown higher than the birth rate and the number of psychological diseases has severely increased.
 Until today, the number of radiation-induced diseases increases.
 People who were newborns or children when the disaster struck, only now show evidence of thyroid cancer.
 Medical and social care, especially for populations in rural areas, is not sufficient.
 The nearest doctor is often too far away and the long journey unpayable.
 Unnoticed and quiet suffering and passing away carries on.
 Therefore, the German Red Cross is active in these regions and helps the local population.

 Mobility saves lives

 The development over the past years has shown that assisting the affected regions is now asimportant as it was in the direct aftermath of the nuclear disaster.
 But before people can be examined and treated, they need to be addressed.
 This is why the German Red Cross relies on mobility: In cooperation with the Ukrainian Red Cross Society we equip minivans with medical instruments, drugs and supplies.